Founder & Lead Editor

 What Makes New Balance FuelCell Rebel v5 Stand Out?

-Here’s the thing: most "daily trainers" are reliable but, frankly, kind of boring.
-The Rebel v5 refuses to be boring.
-What really sets it apart in 2026 is how it balances that signature "FuelCell" liveliness with just enough added stack height—about 35mm in the heel now—to make it viable for longer miles.
+Most “daily trainers” are reliable and, frankly, a little boring.
+The Rebel v5 refuses to play that game.
+What sets it apart in 2026 is the balance: that signature FuelCell liveliness, plus just enough extra stack height (about 35mm in the heel now) to make longer miles feel more doable.

 New Balance tweaked the midsole formula to a blend of PEBA and EVA.
-In plain English?
-You get that super-shoe bounce without the unstable, "wobbly" feeling of pure racing foam.
-It’s snappy when you pick up the pace but soft enough when you’re just cruising.
-Plus, they finally fixed the tongue!
-The v4’s tongue was a common complaint, but the v5 introduces a padded, gusseted design that actually protects the top of your foot.
+In plain English, you get that super-shoe bounce without the unstable, “wobbly” feeling you can get from pure racing foam.
+It feels snappy when you pick up the pace and soft enough when you're just cruising.
+They also finally fixed the tongue.
+The v4's tongue was a common complaint, and the v5 brings a padded, gusseted design that actually protects the top of your foot.

 One runner summed it up perfectly: